bmac929/liri-node-app/README.md

 # liri-node-app
 Liri serves as a quick and easy way to find information regarding bands/artists, songs, and movies.
-I started the app by stating the required variables which are axios, spotify, moment.js, fs, dotenv, and keys.js
+I started the app by stating the required variables which are axios, spotify, moment.js, fs, dotenv, and keys.js.
+Depending on the search term that is used Liri will access a specific API to rretrieve information.
+The 3 APIs that are used are Bands in Town, Spotify, and OMDB.
+The code is broken up into 3 major parts.
+Each API has its own section.
+First we specify the Bands in Town API url and then specify what information to bring back.
+We repeat this process with Spotify and OMDB.

 1. With the command "concert-this" liri will find an artist or bands next concert date, city, & venue.